Yash-Solanki6803/Nextjs/NextJsNotes.md

 - blog/2.js
 - blog/3.js

 Here the [...id].js file is a catch-all route.
+That means even if the user types anything after the id , it will still be routed to the same page.

+Thus a route like `localhost:3000/blog/1/example1/etcetc` will be routed to the `blog/[...id].js` file.

 Thus the `blog/[...id].js` file will be the parent route and the `blog/1.js` , `blog/2.js` and `blog/3.js` files will be the child routes.